I LOVE winter and traveling to cold weather destinations. I know a lot of people…

 The most obvious answer for what to do at the Jersey Shore is to, well, go to the shore.
 However, if you find yourself needing a break from the boardwalk and sand, visiting the salt marshes at The Wetlands Institute is one of the best alternative places to go outdoors.

-The institute covers over 6,000 acres of wetland and its main mission is to educate visitors on how important the preservation of this area is.
+The institute spans over 6,000 acres of wetland, and its primary mission is to educate visitors on the importance of preserving this area.
 You can do everything from strolling along the elevated walkway to riding through the marshes by boat or even trying your hand at paddle boarding and kayaking.

 See more of the Wetlands Institute in our “Jersey Shore and More” episode